tyler-marr/ipmininet/ipmininet/examples/README.md

 This network contains a single LAN with one loop inside.
 It enables the spanning tree protocol to prevent packet looping in the LAN.
 It also changes the STP cost one link.

-## BGPPrefixConnected

-_topo name_ : bgp_prefix_connected
-_args_ : n/a

-This network contains a simple bgp topology.
-The user should check if all ASes are capable of reaching all the other ASes

-## BGPAdjust

-_topo name_ : bgp_adjust
-_args_ : n/a

-This network contains a topology with 5 share-cost and 2 client-provider links.
-Some ASes cannot reach all other ASes.
-The user can add a link to ensure the connectivity of all ASes

-## BGPMultipleWays

-_topo name_ : bgp_multiple_ways
-_args_ : n/a

-This network contains a more complex topology with 8 ASes and 11 links.
-Multiple ways are available to reach other ASes.
-The user should compute them and find the one chosen as best path